leonyi/MEAN/bin/mean_project_boostrap/README.md

   ./bootstrap_mean_project.sh your_project_name

 The script runs well on MACOSX and Linux.
-This version is hacky so we

 # ToDo:
 * modify boostrap script to take project source files as an argument and delete all those absolute path definitions.